2008 United States presidential election in Alabama: Analysis

 Alabama is one of the most conservative states in the country and one of the most reliably Republican strongholds in presidential elections.
 Alabama is located in the lower Bible Belt, where many people are values voters who tend to oppose social issues like abortion, gay rights, and immigration.
 Like most Southern states, Alabama was a one-party state dominated by conservative Democrats for the better part of a century after Reconstruction.
 However, it swung dramatically to the Republicans in 1964 in opposition to civil rights legislation.
 Since then, Democrats have carried the state only once, when Jimmy Carter of neighboring Georgia swept most of the South and East Coast.
-Although Democrats still nominally have a majority of registered voters, the Democrats have only seriously contested the state two other times since Barry Goldwater carried it in 1964; 1976 (a double-digit victory) and 1980.
+Although Democrats still maintained a majority of registered voters at the time of the 2008 elections, the Democrats have only seriously contested the state two other times since Barry Goldwater carried it in 1964; 1976 (a double-digit victory) and 1980.
 As in much of the Deep South, Alabama Democrats began splitting their tickets as early as the 1940s when the national party became more receptive toward the Civil Rights Movement, and the rise of the religious right in the 1970s only accelerated this trend.

 At the time of the election, Alabama had a Republican Governor (Bob Riley), two Republicans in the U.S. Senate (Richard Shelby and Jeff Sessions), and five of its seven seats in the U.S. House of Representatives were held by Republicans.